Cincinnati Preservation Association Presents:

 Thank you to everyone who attended CPA’s 2021 Fall Forum either in person or on line.
 We hope you enjoyed the presentation by Brent Leggs, executive director of the African American Cultural Heritage Action Fund.

-CPA would also like to thank all the 2021 Fall Forum sponsors.
+CPA would like to thank all of the 2021 Fall Forum sponsors.
 Your support has a major impact on preservation in Cincinnati.

 About our Speaker:

 Brent Leggs is the founding executive director of the African American Cultural Heritage Action Fund – a program of the National Trust for Historic Preservation and largest preservation campaign in U.S. History on behalf of historic African American places.
 Through the Action Fund, he leads a broad community of leaders and activists in honor of the clarion that preserving African American cultural sites is fundamental to understanding the American story.
 Leggs is a Harvard University Loeb Fellow, author of Preserving African American Historic Places, and the 2018 recipient of the Robert G. Stanton National Preservation Award.
 His efforts to protect the A.G.
 Gaston Motel, Madam C.J.
 Walker estate, John and Alice Coltrane and Nina Simone residences, and Joe Frazier’s Gym is exemplary of his successful campaigns to preserve many cultural monuments throughout the U.S. Leggs is also an Adjunct Associate Professor and Senior Advisor to the Center for the Preservation of Civil Rights Sites at the University of Pennsylvania’s Stuart Weitzman School of Design.